-With so many forex brokers offering different services, choosing a forex broker can be a very daunting task.
-In this article we break down the important factors to look out for when choosing a forex broker, depending on your trading needs and objectives.
+With so many forex brokers offering different services, choosing the best forex broker can be a very daunting task.
+In this article, we break down the important factors to look out for when choosing a forex broker, depending on your trading needs and objectives.

 Below is a checklist of factors to consider when choosing a forex broker;